e-gov/cvi/README.md

 ## Running Cypress tests against Storybook

 Storybook needs to be up and running as Cypress tests are using its Angular components in iFrame windows.
-Check previous chapter about 'Running the Storybook'
+Check previous chapter about 'Running the Storybook'.

 When storybook is up and running, run `npm run cy:ui` which opens up Cypress visual testing tool.
-Select E2E Testing, which presents you all components tests
+Select E2E Testing, which presents you all components tests.